IIcuxoIIaTiK/vue-element-admin-chrome/README.md

 1. Next, open the "Extensions" page ([chrome://extensions/](chrome://extensions/)) in the browser and check the "Developer mode" checkbox.
 ![load_extension](https://developer.chrome.com/static/images/get_started/load_extension.png)

-2. Click on the "Load unpacked extension" button and select the `vue-element-admin-chrome/dist` directory located at the place you have cloned the source.
+2. Click on the "Load unpacked extension" button and select the `vue-element-admin-chrome/dist` directory located at the place you have cloned the source or unzipped the pre-build extension.

 ## Run
 1. Open github.com repository page